 How do my beneficiaries claim?

 For any policy claims please contact Simply on 0876250461 or send an email to email@example.com.
 We will advise what information we need to complete the process.
 Make sure your beneficiaries are aware of the Simply policy you have, and know how to contact us if they need to.

 Can I take out a policy that pays out on somebody else’s life?

 Yes, you can.
 However, there are rules around who can be the policy owner as well as the beneficiary.
 Where you take out a policy on someone else’s life and you are also the beneficiary there would need to be a good reason why you would need to receive a benefit if the insured person dies.
 For example, a husband or wife can insure the other’s life or a child can insure his parent’s life.
 The reason for this rule is to protect the insured person from foul play.

 The product you apply for will be the same whether you apply for it on our website or by talking to one of our agents.
-However, because the costs are lower to provide a service to you on the website, you will receive a premium discount for applying online.

 This benefit is normally offered as part of a funeral plan policy.
 On top of the cash benefit you receive on the death of a family member covered under the policy, you will be able to make use of additional services (up to a certain limit).
 The main assistance will be to locate the body (if needed) and move it to where the burial is to take place.
 Simply Funeral Plans sold after a certain date include this benefit, please check the T’s&C’s in your policy document if you are uncertain.